-CVE-2026-42767 is a low-severity NULL pointer dereference in OpenSSL’s CMP client handling of CRMF EncryptedValue decryption.
-An attacker controlling a CMP server, or positioned as a man-in-the-middle, can send a crafted CMP response containing a CRMF CertRepMessage with an EncryptedValue structure in which the symmAlg field includes an algorithm OID but omits the parameters field.
-When a vulnerable OpenSSL CMP client processes this malformed response, it dereferences a NULL pointer and crashes.
-The issue affects applications that process untrusted CMP/CRMF messages.
-The vulnerable code is outside the OpenSSL FIPS module boundary, and the FIPS modules in 4.0, 3.6, 3.5, 3.4, and 3.0 are not affected.
+CVE-2026-42767 is a NULL pointer dereference vulnerability in OpenSSL's CMP client handling of CRMF EncryptedValue data during processing of a CMP CertRepMessage.
+A malicious CMP server, or an attacker positioned as a man-in-the-middle, can send a crafted CMP response containing a CRMF EncryptedValue structure whose symmAlg field includes an algorithm OID but omits the required parameters field.
+When a vulnerable OpenSSL-based CMP client processes this malformed response, it dereferences a NULL pointer and crashes.
+The issue affects applications that process untrusted CMP/CRMF messages through vulnerable OpenSSL versions.
+The vulnerable code is outside the OpenSSL FIPS module boundary, and the FIPS modules in the referenced OpenSSL branches are not affected.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.